Codecademy/docs/content/python/concepts/dictionaries/dictionaries.md

 A dictionary is a data set of key-value pairs.
 It provides a way to map pieces of data to each other and allows for quick access to values associated with keys.

-Python dictionaries are dynamic and mutable, which means they can change.
+In Python, dictionaries are dynamic and mutable, which means they can change.

 **Note:** As of Python version 3.7, dictionaries are ordered based on insertion, but this is not the case in previous versions.